jundalisay/superblist/content/en/research/whittaker/aether/chapter-11f.md

 weight: 106
 contributors: ['Whittaker']
 image:  "/covers/history.jpg"
-description: ""
+description: "In Weber's theory, electric phenomena were attributed to the agency of stationary or moving charges, which could most readily be pictured as having a discrete and atom-like existence"
 ---

 In Weber's theory, electric phenomena were attributed to the agency of stationary or moving charges, which could most readily be pictured as having a discrete and atom-like existence.

-The conception of displacement, on the other hand, which lay at the root of the Maxwellian theory, was more in harmony with the representation of electricity as something of a continuous nature.
+The conception of displacement was at the root of the Maxwellian theory.
+It represented electricity as having a continuous nature.

-Maxwell's views met with increasing acceptance, the atomistic hypothesis seemed to have entered on a period of decay.
-Its revival was due largely to the advocacy of Helmholtz[58] who, in a lecture delivered to the Chemical Society of London in 1881, pointed out[59] that it was thoroughly in accord with the ideas of Faraday,[60] on which Maxwell's theory was founded.
+Maxwell's views met with increasing acceptance.
+The atomistic hypothesis entered on a period of decay.

+Its revival was due largely to the advocacy of Helmholtz who, in a lecture delivered to the Chemical Society of London in 1881, pointed out that it was thoroughly in accord with the ideas of Faraday, on which Maxwell's theory was founded.

+{{< q a="Helmholtz" >}}
-He said: "If we accept the hypothesis that the elementary substances are composed of atoms, we cannot avoid concluding that electricity also, positive as well as negative, is divided into definite elementary portions which behave like atoms of electricity."
+If we accept the hypothesis that the elementary substances are composed of atoms, we cannot avoid concluding that electricity also, positive as well as negative, is divided into definite elementary portions which behave like atoms of electricity.
+{{< /q >}}

 When the conduction of electricity is considered in the light of this hypothesis, it seems almost inevitable to conclude that the process is of much the same character in gases as in electrolytes.

-Before long this view was actively maintained.
-It had indeed long been known that a compound gas might be decomposed by the electric discharge; and that in some cases the constituents are liberated at the electrodes in such a way as to suggest an analogy with electrolysis.
-The question had been studied in 1861 by Adolphe Perrot, who examined[61] the gases liberated by the passage of the electric spark through steam.
+Before long, this view was actively maintained.

+It had long been known that:
+- a compound gas might be decomposed by the electric discharge
+- in some cases the constituents are liberated at the electrodes in such a way as to suggest an analogy with electrolysis

+The question had been studied in 1861 by Adolphe Perrot.
+He examined the gases liberated by the passage of the electric spark through steam.
-He found that while the product of this action was a detonating mixture of hydrogen and oxygen, there was a decided preponderance of hydrogen at one pole and of oxygen at the other
+- He found that while the product of this action was a detonating mixture of hydrogen and oxygen, there was a decided preponderance of hydrogen at one pole and of oxygen at the other

+The analogy of gaseous conduction to electrolysis was applied by W. Giese, of Berlin in 1882, in order to explain the conductivity of the hot gases of flames.

+{{< q a="Giese" >}}
-The analogy of gaseous conduction to electrolysis was applied by W. Giese,[62] of Berlin, in 1882, in order to explain the conductivity of the hot gases of flames.
-"It is assumed," he wrote, "that in electrolytes, even before the application of an external electromotive force, there are present atoms or atomic groups—the ions, as they are called—which originate when the molecules dissociate; by these the passage of electricity through the liquid is effected, for they are set in motion by the electric field and carry their charges with them.
+In electrolytes, even before the application of an external electromotive force, there are present atoms or atomic groups—the ions, as they are called—which originate when the molecules dissociate; by these the passage of electricity through the liquid is effected, for they are set in motion by the electric field and carry their charges with them.
 We shall now extend this hypothesis by assuming that in gases also the property of conductivity is due to the presence of ions.

-Such ions may be supposed to exist in small numbers in all gases at the ordinary temperature and pressure; and as the temperature rises their numbers will increase."
+Such ions may be supposed to exist in small numbers in all gases at the ordinary temperature and pressure; and as the temperature rises their numbers will increase.
+{{< /q >}}

-Ideas similar to this were presented in a general theory of the discharge in rarefied gases, which was devised two years later by Arthur Schuster, of Manchester.[63]
+Arthur Schuster, of Manchester presented a general theory of the discharge in rarefied gases 2 years later.

-Schuster remarked that when hot liquids are maintained at a high potential, the vapours which rise from them are found to be entirely free from electrification, from which he inferred that a molecule striking an electrified surface in its rapid motion cannot carry away any part of the charge, and that one molecule cannot communicate electricity to another in an encounter in which both molecules remain intact.
+Schuster remarked that when hot liquids are maintained at a high potential, the vapours which rise from them are found to be entirely free from electrification.
+From this he inferred that:
+- a molecule striking an electrified surface in its rapid motion cannot carry away any part of the charge, and
+- one molecule cannot communicate electricity to another in an encounter in which both molecules remain intact.

-Thus he was led to the conclusion that dissociation of the gaseous molecules is necessary for the passage of electricity through gases.[64]
+Thus he concluded that dissociation of the gaseous molecules is necessary for the passage of electricity through gases.

-Schuster advocated the charged particle theory of cathode rays, and by extending and interpreting an experiment of Hittorf's was able to adduce strong evidence in its favour.
+Schuster advocated the charged particle theory of cathode rays.
+By extending and interpreting an experiment of Hittorf's, he was able to adduce strong evidence in its favour.
 He placed the positive and negative electrodes so close to each other that at very low pressures the Crookes' dark space extended from the cathode to beyond the anode.

 In these circumstances it was found that the discharge from the positive electrode always passed to the nearest point of the inner boundary of the Crookes' dark space—Which, of course, was in vessel; the opposite direction to the cathode.
 Thus, in the neighbourhood of the positive discharge, the current was flowing in two opposite directions at closely adjoining places; which could scarcely happen unless the current in one direction were carried by particles moving against the lines of force by virtue of their inertia,